WordPress Optimize

 As a rule of thumb, you can remember that high-performance WordPress hosting should have these key data:

-• SSD hard disk
+• SSD hard drive

 • PHP memory limit of at least 64MB, preferably 128MB